germanbisurgi/jedi/README.md

-# Jedi - JavaScript Library for JSON Validation and Editing
+# Jedi - JSON Editing and Data Inspection

 Jedi is a versatile JavaScript library that simplifies JSON data handling in web applications.
 Validate JSON data effortlessly with custom schemas or generate dynamic forms for seamless JSON editing.